Cécilia Mourgue d'Algue: Amateur career

 After moving to France and becoming a French citizen, Mourgue d'Algue represented France at international amateur tournaments.
 She was a member and playing captain of the winning French team, with Delphine Bourson, Caroline Bourtayre, Sophie Louapre, Sandrine Mendiburu and Valérie Pamard, at the 1989 European Ladies' Team Championship in Pals, Spain, playing in the championship for the ninth time.
 The victory was decided when Mourgue d'Algue beat Helen Dobson, England, on the 19th hole.

 In 1981, 15 years after they met in the final of the Swedish Championship, Morgue d'Algue and Wollin played on the winning side and together in the foursome matches for the Continent of Europe against Great Britain and Ireland at the Vagliano Trophy.

 She represented France four times at the Espirito Santo Trophy.
 In 1986, 22 years after she represented Sweden in the same tournament, as well as in 1984, she served as a playing captain and led the French team to silver medals.
 In 1984, she also finished second in the individual tournament.

-In 1994, at 48 years of age, Mourgue d'Algue finished runner-up at the Womens Amateur Championship, at the time named the British Ladies Amateur, at Newport Golf Club, England, losing in the final against Emma Duggleby, England 3 and 1.
+In 1994, at 48 years of age, Mourgue d'Algue finished runner-up at the Women's Amateur Championship, at the time named the British Ladies Amateur, at Newport Golf Club, England, losing in the final against Emma Duggleby, England 3 and 1.
 The year after, her 20 years old daughter Kristel achieved the same feat, losing in the final at Royal Portrush Golf Club, Northern Ireland.

 After turning 50, Mourgue d'Algue was still competitive in regular amateur tournaments and won the 1996 French Amateur Championship, 31 years after her victory in the Swedish Championship.
 Before she finally won that late career victory, she had been runner-up at the French Amateur Championship four times, 1977, 1980, 1982 and 1985.
 In later life, Mourgue d'Algue won the individual European Senior Ladies' Championship, for ladies over 50 years of age, six times, the last time at the age of 65 in 2011.